himorin/editor-collab/hit-testing-explainer.md

 ```

 When the user releases the "select" gesture, the drag event is completed and the sample double checks that the virtual object will fit at the new location.

->**TODO** This is where I'll update to put the anchor sample when we're ready to include it

 ```js
 function onSelectEnd(event) {